Learn Data Science - Resources for Python & R

-Secondly, also Github is finding its way into the list of resources that every beginner should know.
+When you want to get into projects, Github is definitely a resource that you should consult.
+This site slowly finding its way into the list of resources that every beginner should know.
 The best Github projects that you can work on as an aspiring data scientist are:

 DrivenData hosts challenges where data scientists compete to come up with the best statistical model for difficult predictive problems that make a difference.
 You already can’t wait to get started?
 Then click here.

 You can also apply to become a volunteer at DataKind to boost your project experience: the timespan of your adventure you can pick, ranging from networking and quick consultation to long-term projects.
 Through DataKind, you have the opportunity to tackle unexplored data and huge social issues like poverty, global warming, and public health at the same time.

 For projects that have already been finished, consult the high-quality reports of the Master of Information and Data Science graduates’ capstone projects.
 Pay attention to the way each project reports their findings and constructs the narrative to passively strengthen your storytelling skills.

 If you’re looking for people that have some real life experience working on projects, try joining one of your local Meetup groups.
 These meetings not only bring you into contact with people from the industry, but you also get to build up your knowledge through the presentations that are given at those events or share knowledge yourself.

 Note that, maybe contrary to what you might believe from the previous paragraph, Meetup groups are not only perfect for those who already have some experience, but also for those who are just starting with data science!